Benjamin Cowburn: First mission

 Cowburn, code named Benoit, first parachuted into Vichy France near Châteauroux from a Whitley bomber on the night of 6/7 September 1941.
 He was part of a group of six agents who were met by wireless operator Georges Bégué (the first SOE agent in France) and French Resistance member Max Hymans.
 Cowburn first journeyed to Paris, crossing clandestinely on foot from Vichy France into occupied France and due to the danger involved in the crossing he resolved to find a better way in the future.
 On his next and subsequent border crossings he conspired with cooperative railway workers to cross the border by lying in a space beneath the tender of a locomotive where he was invisible to routine inspections of the train.

 Cowburn's first task was to set up a resistance network ("reseau") in the Paris area and to look for targets for sabotage.
 He worked with Pierre de Vomécourt, an aristocratic resistance leader.
 He got tangled up in the delicate dance between Vomécourt and double (and triple) agent Mathilde Carré ("The Cat") and attempted to return with them to Britain by boat.
 Failing in that but feeling the necessity of returning to inform SOE headquarters in London of the treachery of Carré, he undertook a long difficult journey, crossing the Pyrenees on foot into Spain and arriving in Britain in March 1942.
 De Vomécourt's brother Philippe de Vomécourt in Limoges and the American Virginia Hall in Lyon helped him during his flight from France.

-Cowburn's perceptiveness and caution is illustrated by his comment about German spycatcher Hugo Bleicher, posing as a German colonel, during the Carré affair.
+Cowburn's perceptiveness and caution is illustrated by his comment about German spycatcher Sergeant Hugo Bleicher who posed as a German colonel during the Carré affair.
 Cowburn doubted that Bleicher was a colonel because "he wore such cheap shoes."

 While in Paris, Cowburn learned that German soldiers paraded down the Champs-Élysées every day shortly after noon.
 That information permitted the RAF to mount a propaganda mission.
 On 12 June 1942, a Bristol Beaufighter piloted by Ken Gatward dropped a French flag on the Arc de Triomphe, flew down the length of the Champ-Èlysées at an altitude of 12 m, fired cannons at the German High Command headquarters, and returned to England safely.